PrincetonUniversity/STELLOPT/pySTEL.md

    * gist_util.py - A command line utility for working with [GIST](https://www.ipp.mpg.de/3444998/pax_gyrokin_turbulenzsimul) files.
    * nescoil_util.py - A command line utility for working with [NESCOIL](NESCOIL) files.
    * make_mesh.py - A command line utility for 2D and 3D meshing using [gmsh]()
+   * terpsichore_util.py - A command line utility for generating inputs and plotting [TERPSICHORE](TERPSICHORE) data.
    * vmec_util.py - A command line utility for working with [VMEC](VMEC) files.
    * wall_util.py - A command line utility for working with wall data.
  * Helper utilities